Skip to main content

 What is the LastPass MCP Server?

 A LastPass MCP server lets AI agents read and write LastPass data through the Model Context Protocol — Anthropic's open standard for connecting LLMs to external tools.
-StackOne's LastPass MCP server ships with 21 pre-built actions, fully extensible via the Connector Builder — plus managed authentication, prompt injection defense, and optimized agent context.
-Connect it from MCP clients like Claude Desktop, Cursor, and VS Code, or from agent frameworks like OpenAI Agents SDK, LangChain, and Vercel AI SDK.
+StackOne's LastPass MCP server ships with 32 pre-built actions, fully extensible via the Connector Builder — plus managed authentication, prompt injection defense, and optimized agent context.
+Connect it from MCP clients like Claude Desktop, Claude Code, Cursor, Goose, and VS Code, or from agent frameworks like OpenAI Agents SDK, LangChain, and Vercel AI SDK.

 All LastPass MCP Tools and Actions